 ARTHIST 115G Global Art Histories

-This course provides a broad survey of art and visual culture spanning the early modern period and leading up to an examination of the contemporary world we live in today.
+A broad survey of art and visual culture spanning from the early modern period to the contemporary.

 Taking this comparative approach, the course provides students with the knowledge to recognise how power manipulates vision, concepts and materials, and how artists have challenged this power.

 The classes are structured within thematic topics, which include the expression and representation of authority and power; the emergence of different perspectives on modernity and different cultural and political explorations of feminism and identity, migrations and diasporas.

 Having successfully completed the course, you will have acquired the following skills and competencies:

 - The ability to visually analyse artworks, images and examples of visual culture using reliable methods and terms